Our PGCE Primary courses:

 So rather than throwing you in at the deep end, we structure our programme in a way that gives you the time to gradually develop your confidence and experience.

-We’ll train you in three stages, gradually building your confidence and capability with a mix of research-informed practice, school-based training and plenty of one-to-one support.
+We’ll train you in stages, gradually building your confidence and capability with a mix of research-informed practice, school-based training and plenty of one-to-one support.
 You’ll be in school for one day a week from the third week of your course and for at least four days a week from early October.

 This structure borrows the best of University-led and school-led teaching training routes, creating a very effective hybrid structure that will get your teaching career off to a flying start.